mamontuka/ritar-bms-ha/README.md

 </br>
 </br>

 >UPDATE 1.9.7.5 - Improvements and fixes for introduced **United BMS framework**.
-Updated logic, fallbacks, now modbus_battery.py module aso available for custom modification.
+Updated logic, fallbacks, now modbus_battery.py module also available for custom modification.
 Feature marked stable, if you use **properly structured** modules templates.
 Also added  protection from zero size modules.</br>

 >UPDATE 1.9.7 - Introducing new feature - **United BMS** - this feature give you ability customize Ritar BMS addon. **Or create by self, BMS addon for batteries manufactured by other vendors !** [README](https://github.com/mamontuka/ritar-bms-ha/blob/main/README_United_BMS.md) .
 After update do double addon restart, or just reistall, for properly changing work structure.</br>